pingidentity/pingidentity-devops-getting-started/11-docker-compose/11-siem-stack/README.md

 ---------------
 ## Latest Build News (SLACK INTEGRATION!)
+- Migrated all indexes to using ILM.
+This means by default the stack will only store 2 days worth of logs and ensure indexes do not grow over 2GB.
+This is done because the enviroment is setup as a demo.
+HEAP sizes in the ES server are SMALL becasue this is a demo.
+I will soon have production ready documents written to show customers how this can be brought to production.
 - Tested updating to elasatic 7.6.1 (all good)
 - Added in Slack Alerting!
 - The process requires running a script after you start your stack.